thewca/wca-regulations/wca-regulations.md

     - 4d4) Clock is scrambled beginning with the darker colour "insert" in front (out of the 2 possible scrambling orientations) and 12 o'clock pointing up.
     - 4d5) Skewb is scrambled beginning with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
 - 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available [via the WCA website](https://www.worldcubeassociation.org/regulations/scrambles/)).
-- 4g) After scrambling a puzzle, the scrambler must verify that he has scrambled the puzzle correctly.
-If the puzzle state is wrong, he must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
+- 4g) After scrambling a puzzle, the scrambler must verify that the puzzle is scrambled correctly.
+If the puzzle state is wrong, the scrambler must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
     - 4g1) Exception: For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the scramble, at the discretion of the WCA Delegate.